TyphooN-/MQL5-NNFX-Risk_Management_System/README.md

 - Allow Algo Trading must be checked for the expert to place trades.

 ### ORDER PLACEMENT SETTINGS
--MaxRisk: Maximum percentage of risk across the symbol, once this level is hit no more orders will be placed.
+- MaxRisk: Maximum percentage of risk across the symbol, once this level is hit no more orders will be placed.

--Risk: The % of the account that is being risked every time "Open Trade" is clicked.
+- Risk: The % of the account that is being risked every time "Open Trade" is clicked.

--InitialOrdersToPlace: This is the number of orders placed when there are 0 orders on the current symbol.
+- InitialOrdersToPlace: This is the number of orders placed when there are 0 orders on the current symbol.
 Risk will be divided amongst the orders.
 If another position is open on the symbol, then only 1 order will be placed.

 ### ACCOUNT PROTECTION SETTINGS

--EnableAutoProtect will place stop loss(es) at break even when RR passes AutoProtectRRLevel and risk > 0.
+- EnableAutoProtect will place stop loss(es) at break even when RR passes AutoProtectRRLevel and risk > 0.
 This will only happen once per market, and will not happen again if SL is set to break even on any position for that symbol.

--APCloseDivider: The number of positions that have to be open in order for trades to automatically take profit on APPositionsToClose position(s), and set the rest to break even stop loss.
+- APCloseDivider: The number of positions that have to be open in order for trades to automatically take profit on APPositionsToClose position(s), and set the rest to break even stop loss.

--APPositionsToClose: The number of positions to close in profit when AutoProtect is triggered.
+- APPositionsToClose: The number of positions to close in profit when AutoProtect is triggered.

--APStartHour: The server hour when AutoProtect can start to be active.
+- APStartHour: The server hour when AutoProtect can start to be active.
 By default it is active from 20 -> 24 server time (last 4 hour candlestick of the day).
 Can be set to 0 to start at the beginning of the day.

--APStopHour: The server hour when AutoProtect can stops being active.
+- APStopHour: The server hour when AutoProtect can stops being active.
 By default it is active from 20 -> 24 server time (last 4 hour candlestick of the day).
 Can be set to 24 to be active until the end of the day.

--AutoProtectRRLevel is the Reward:Risk level that will trigger AutoProtect.
+- AutoProtectRRLevel is the Reward:Risk level that will trigger AutoProtect.

 ### POSITION MANAGEMENT SETTINGS
 - SLPips: The Red Stop Loss Line will be placed SLPips distance away from the Bid price.
 - TPPips: The Green Take Profit Line will be placed TPPips distance away from the Ask price.

 ### EXPERT ADVISOR SETTINGS

--MagicNumber: Can be set to anything the user wants, but this expert will only modify trades/positions that match the MagicNumber on the chart.
+- MagicNumber: Can be set to anything the user wants, but this expert will only modify trades/positions that match the MagicNumber on the chart.

--HorizontalLineThickness: How thick in pixels SL, TP, and Limit lines are drawn with.
+- HorizontalLineThickness: How thick in pixels SL, TP, and Limit lines are drawn with.

--ManageAllPositions: By default is set to false which will only manage positions that have been opened by the EA's MagicNumber.
+- ManageAllPositions: By default is set to false which will only manage positions that have been opened by the EA's MagicNumber.
 If set to true, will manage all positions on a symbol.

 # TyphooN's Multi Timeframe MA Bull/Bear Power Indicator (MTF_MA)
 - Plots 200 SMA lines across all timeframes M1 -> W1 onto the chart.
 M1 -> M5 are Orange coloured lines.
 M15 -> M30 are Tomato coloured lines.
 H1 -> W1 timeframes are Magenta coloured lines.
 The colours used are easily visible in contrast to the colours used in the supporting indicators.